skorsu/DSDM3/README.md

-# A Bayesian Semiparametric Mixture Model for Clustering Microbiome Data
+# A Bayesian Semiparametric Mixture Model for Clustering Zero-Inflated Microbiome Data

 This repository contains the `DSDM3` package and supporting code for fitting a Mixture of Finite Mixtures (MFM) model tailored to zero-inflated microbiome count data.